Head coach Geno Ford of the Stony Brook Seawolves cheers...

 Need proof?
 Allow us to offer into evidence Exhibit A, the 2023-24 Stony Brook men’s basketball team.

-“If I have to police the locker room and I have to set the standard and effort of accountability the team probably is going to struggle, and we had such great leadership,” Geno Ford said at the Colonial Athletic Association media day, in response to a question about what still resonates with the coach about the Seawolves’ run to the conference championship game last spring.
+“If I have to police the locker room and I have to set the standard and effort of accountability, the team probably is going to struggle, and we had such great leadership,” coach Geno Ford said at the Coastal Athletic Association media day in response to a question about what still resonates about the Seawolves’ run to the conference championship game last spring.

-The seventh-seeded Seawolves beat 10th-seed Northeastern, 75-65, in the second round, upset No. 2 Drexel, 91-88, in double-overtime in the quarterfinals and toppled third-seeded Hofstra, 63-59, in the semifinals before falling to No. 1 Charleston, 82-79, in overtime in the championship game.
+The seventh-seeded Seawolves beat 10th-seeded Northeastern, 75-65, in the second round, upset No. 2 Drexel, 91-88, in double overtime in the quarterfinals and toppled third-seeded Hofstra, 63-59, in the semifinals before falling to No. 1 Charleston, 82-79, in overtime in the championship game.

-So the 2024-25 Seawolves are virtually different than they were seven months ago.
+The 2024-25 Seawolves are quite different from what they were seven months ago.
 Stony Brook has eight new players, including five transfers.

 “We’re really happy with the guys we added,” Ford said.
 “CJ Luster is a high-level shooter.
-Shot 48% from three in junior college, took over 200 [three-pointers].
-He can get you off the dribble a little bit but he is an elite shooter and can cut and shoot.
+Shot 48% from three in junior college, attempted over 200.
+He can get you off the dribble a little bit but is an elite shooter and can cut and shoot.
 He doesn’t have to just be spotted up.

-If Ford’s theory of the case is correct, then the possibility exists that another exciting season at Island Federal Credit Union Arena is in the offing.
+If Ford’s theory is correct, the possibility exists that another exciting season at Island Federal Credit Union Arena is in the offing.

-“Last year, all the games were pretty much packed,” senior Andre Snoddy said.
-“On campus a lot of people take pride in coming to [games], football games, basketball games, whatever it is and just showing their support.”
+“Last year, all the games were pretty much packed,” senior guard/forward Andre Snoddy said.
+“On campus, a lot of people take pride in coming to [games], football games, basketball games, whatever it is, and just showing their support.”

 ABOUT THE SEAWOLVES